ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 .. code-block:: bash

+   # Will install the collection to /path/ansible_collections/mynamespace/mycollection
-   #> ansible-galaxy collection install mycollection -p /path
+   ansible-galaxy collection install mynamespace.mycollection -p /path

 assuming the collection is hosted in Galaxy.